 Cracking one's back is actually the sudden movement that causes the air pockets joints to react with a popping sound.
 More specifically, it is the synovial fluid that has these air pockets that make the popping sound.
 Of course, it may feel good to crack your back, but it may also result in some form of injury and further discomfort.
 Usually, it doesn't resolve the underlying reasons for the discomfort in the first place.

 If you frequently suffer from pains or aches in the back or neck, you immediately visit your chiropractor.
 For others who have less frequent pains and aches in the back and neck, you may get temporary relief by cracking the back.

 The stretches listed below are beneficial in easing any mild discomfort or tightness.
 However, some may even feel the cracking of the back.

 Cat and Camel

-People looking for a more advanced stretch can place their hands above their heads with the palms flat on the ground.
-From this position, they can push the shoulders off the ground.
+Those who wish to do a more advanced Bridge stretch can do so by placing their hands above their heads with their palms flat on the floor.
+Then raising the shoulders together with the hips.

 Parkway Foot & Back Clinic is a full-service pain management facility.
 Please browse our medical professionals, get an in-depth look at what our clinic offers and see our hours & location.